The idea for Sujjester came up as the presidential elections were heating up in the United States.

 That was the genesis for Sujjester.

 Later we started talking with more friends and their friends.
 The foundational idea of inbound sujjestions not only applies to political candidates and elected officials, but it is equally important to those who bottle up their individual concerns and, which then mushroom into larger problems.
-For example, veterans returning from active duty often hold in their feelings.
-Their family members suffer too.
+For example, employees hold in their true feelings instead of bringing them forth because it might jeopardize their career in the company.
+Not only the business organization but also employees' family members suffer too.
 Sujjester can and will be an important part of the total solution.
-Troops and their families can reach out to professional advisors, anonymously if they so chose.
+Employees and their families can reach out anonymously if they so chose.
 On the other hand, the professionals can analyze the sujjestions they receive, from different parts of the world, and identify major trends that often go unnoticed.

 Sujjester complements existing outbound channels such as websites and phone calls.
 In conjuction with those tools, it will be a critical element of the total social fabric.